traitify/traitify-java/README.md

 Testing
 =======

 You must have Maven installed.
 To run the tests, simply run `mvn test`.
-You can run particular tests by passing `-D test=Class#method` -- for example, `-D test=StripeTest#testPlanCreate`.
+You can run particular tests by passing `-D test=Class#method` -- for example, `-D test=TraitifyTest#testAssessmentCreate`.
 You must also specify your `apiKey` when testing, you can do that by passing `-DapiKey=yourapikey`.